Northern Prostrate Clubmoss (Lycopodiella margueritae)

 Species overview

-Northern Prostrate Clubmoss (Lycopodiella margueritae), a State Special Concern plant, is found in seasonally flooded wetlands formed in shallow depressions and potholes in glacial lakeplain landscapes.
+Northern Prostrate Clubmoss (Lycopodiella margueritae), a Wisconsin Special Concern plant, is found in seasonally flooded wetlands formed in shallow depressions and potholes in glacial lakeplain landscapes.
 The optimal identification period for this species is late July through early September.

 Synonyms: